-- a.
-Immediate Notification will be made to the licensing agency where an individual receives 25 rem total effective dose, or 75 rem lens dose equivalent, or 250 rads of a shallow dose equivalent to skin or extremities, or total organ dose equivalent. - b.
-Twenty-four Hour Notification for loss of control of a licensed or registered source that may have caused or threatens to cause an individual to receive a period of 24 hours a total effective dose equivalent exceeding 5 rem, or a lens dose equivalent exceeding 15 rem, or a shallow-dose equivalent to skin, extremities or total organ exceeding 50 rem. - 7.
-Reports of Exposures: Report of exposures, radiation levels and concentrations of radioactive material exceeding the limits require written reports to follow up on any of the notifications listed above or in the case of any occupational dose limit exceeded. - 8.
-Reports to Individuals: Reports to individuals will be made of any incidence of overexposure of the occupational exposure limits.
-The report shall be made simultaneous to the report to the licensing agency 13.
+- Twenty-four Hour Notification for loss of control of a licensed or registered source that may have caused or threatens to cause an individual to receive in a period of 24 hours a total effective dose equivalent exceeding 5 rem, or a lens dose equivalent exceeding 15 rem, or a shallow-dose equivalent to skin, extremities or total organ exceeding 50 rem. - Reports of Exposures: Report of exposures, radiation levels and concentrations of radioactive material exceeding the limits require written reports to follow up on any of the notifications listed above or in the case of any occupational dose limit exceeded. - Reports to Individuals: Reports to individuals will be made of any incidence of overexposure of the occupational exposure limits.
+The report shall be made simultaneous to the report to the licensing agency12.